[Gpdd] Misc

 certain guinea pigs to calcium oxalate bladder or kidney stones.
 Timothy hay

 is a better choice and is becoming more readily available.
-Its important to
+It’s important to

 keep your guinea pig sleek, so cut down on the amount of protein and